Megyn Kelly: 2020–present: Independent Media

 Kelly announced the launch of Devil May Care Media, her media production company, on September 10, 2020, with a podcast, The Megyn Kelly Show.
 Its first episode premiered on September 28, 2020.
-On July 6, 2021, it was announced that the podcast would move to Sirius XM on September 7, 2021, to broadcast weekdays at 12 noon ET on the talk radio channel Triumph, along with a video simulcast available to Sirius XM subscribers.
+On July 6, 2021, it was announced that the podcast would move to SiriusXM on September 7, 2021, to broadcast weekdays at 12 noon ET on the talk radio channel Triumph, along with a video simulcast available to SiriusXM subscribers.

 Since transitioning to independent media, The Megyn Kelly Show has experienced significant growth.
 In July 2023, the show's YouTube channel attracted 116.8 million views, surpassing the viewership of major news outlets during the same period, including NBC News (78 million) and CBS News (83 million).
 As of November 2025, Kelly's YouTube channel alone has over 4 million subscribers, and it has become one of the top ten podcasts in the U.S. Despite running with a small team, her show has gained significant traction, positioning her as a prominent figure in the digital media space.

 On December 6, 2023, Kelly returned to the moderator desk to co-host the fourth Republican primary debate on NewsNation, alongside Elizabeth Vargas and Eliana Johnson.
 This marked her first return to moderating a presidential debate since her time at Fox News, where she famously moderated the first Republican Party presidential debate in 2015.
 The debate, which was hosted by independent media figures, was part of the Republican National Committee's move toward embracing alternative media platforms over traditional establishment networks.
 The event took place without the participation of Donald Trump, the leading Republican candidate at the time.